Jack the Ripper suspects: David Cohen

 David Cohen (1865 – 20 October 1889) was a 23-year-old Polish Jew whose incarceration at Colney Hatch Lunatic Asylum on 7 December 1888 roughly coincided with the end of the murders.
 An unmarried tailor, Cohen was described as a violently antisocial, poor East End local.
 He was suggested as a suspect by author and ripperologist Martin Fido in his book The Crimes, Detection and Death of Jack the Ripper (1987).

 Fido claimed that the name "David Cohen" was a generic substitute, used at that time to refer to any Jewish immigrant who either could not be positively identified, or whose name was too difficult for police to spell, much in the same fashion that "John Doe" is used in the United States today.
-Fido identified Cohen with "Leather Apron" (see John Pizer above), and speculated that Cohen's true identity was Nathan Kaminsky, a bootmaker living in Whitechapel who had been treated at one time for syphilis, and who could not be traced after May 1888, whilst records of Cohen began that December.
-Fido suggested that police officials confused the name Kaminsky with Kosminski, resulting in the wrong man coming under suspicion (see Aaron Kosminski above).
+Fido identified Cohen with "Leather Apron" (John Pizer), and speculated that Cohen's true identity was Nathan Kaminsky, a bootmaker living in Whitechapel who had been treated at one time for syphilis, and who could not be traced after May 1888, whilst records of Cohen began that December.
+Fido suggested that police officials confused the name Kaminsky with Kosminski, resulting in the wrong man (Aaron Kosminski) coming under suspicion.

 Cohen exhibited violent, destructive tendencies while at the asylum, and had to be restrained.
 He died at the asylum in October 1889.
 In his book The Cases That Haunt Us, former FBI criminal profiler John Douglas asserted that behavioral clues gathered from the murders all point to a person "known to the police as David Cohen ... or someone very much like him".